maithemewp/mai-table-of-contents/README.md

 # Mai Table Of Contents
-Add a table of contents to the beginning of your content.
+Add a table of contents to the beginning of your content auto created from your the heading structure in your content.
 Use a custom block, shortcode, or automatically display the table of contents to the beginning of your content.
 Auto display before posts, pages, and/or custom post types.

 If the plugin is set to auto-display the table of contents, you can override the location per-post by also adding a block/shortcode manually to that post.
 The post will only show the manually added table of contents.